-A Very Fine Pair of Meissen Porcelain Two-Light Candelabra
+A Very Fine Pair of Meissen Porcelain Two-Light Candelabra *SOLD

 In Bronze Doré, two-light, and each modelled with finely elaborated porcelain figurines, one with a student, the second with the teacher and beautiful blossoms in the gilt bronze branches terminating in two nozzles and leaf shaped dripping pans.